RSF vs USF: What’s the difference?

 In commercial real estate, you may have come across RSF and USF, but what does RSF stand for?
 And what exactly is the difference between that and USF? a property’s size can be evaluated in two major ways: by its usable square footage (USF) or rentable square footage (RSF).
 Generally, this applies more to office and retail properties with multiple tenants than multifamily or industrial properties.
 In this blog we will explore the differences between rsf vs usf.

 What Does RSF Mean in Commercial Real Estate?

 What is RSF in real estate?
 RSF, or rentable square feet, is an important metric in Commercial Real Estate.
 It defines the total area within a building considered profitable space – it includes space devoted to lobbies, stairwells, hallways, and bathrooms – all of which can be used.
 Higher RSF real estate will increase the value of the property.

 This figure differs from the usable square footage of a property that considers access utilities and unusable sections of a building, such as storage.
-Many landlords use RSF as a reference point when devising lease terms, as it accurately assesses their financial gain from any given property.
-Consequently, understanding the concept of RSF is vital for anyone dealing in commercial real estate.
+Many landlords use RSF as a reference point when devising a lease agreement, as it accurately assesses their financial gain from any given property.
+High Consequently, understanding the concept of RSF is vital for anyone dealing in commercial real estate.

 What Does USF Mean in Commercial Real Estate?